slagdang/reverse_ecobeemux_175-00011-revD/README.md

 ## How it works

-A normal connection is expressed as having the thermostat connected to the (4) wires in the wall which are then connected to the HVAC system.
+A normal connection for 3 circuits and no constant power for thermostat use is expressed as having the thermostat connected to the (4) wires in the wall which are then connected to the HVAC system.

 HVAC <-(x4 wall)-> thermostat

-This system involves putting a demultiplexer between the HVAC and the wall wires as well as connecting a 24VAC supply (C) from the HVAC to the demultiplexer (PEK).
-This can be done as the PEK is located adjacent (often inside) the HVAC and so additional wiring can be easily added.
+This PEK system of adding the constant power (C) involves putting a demultiplexer between the HVAC and the wall wires as well as connecting a 24VAC supply (C) from the HVAC to the demultiplexer (PEK).
+This can be done as the PEK is located adjacent to (often inside) the HVAC and so additional wiring can be easily added.
 It requires a source of constant power return (C) in the HVAC system, but one is always available.
 It available on a terminal in any HVAC system made for decades now.
 The wiring then